Special tilting modules for algebras with positive dominant dimension: Recollements and homotopy categories

 \subsection{Homotopy categories}

 We now turn to the problem of computing the intermediate extension functor in each recollement from \eqref{shifted-recollements}.
-To do this, it will be useful to give a new description of the shifted and coshifted algebras as endomorphism algebras in the bounded homotopy category of $A$-modules, rather than in the category of $\Gamma$-modules, generalising a result of Crawley-Boevey and the second author in the case that $\Gamma$ is an Auslander algebra.
+To do this, it will be useful to give a new description of the shifted and coshifted algebras as endomorphism algebras in the bounded homotopy category of $A$-modules, rather than in the category of $\Gamma$-modules, generalising a result of Crawley-Boevey and the second author \cite[Prop.~5.5]{CBSa} in the case that $\Gamma$ is an Auslander algebra.
+Our proof is also somewhat simpler and more conceptual, using only standard homological algebra.

-We begin with the following very general considerations.
+We begin with the following general considerations.
 Let $A$ be a finite-dimensional algebra, $E\in\lmod{A}$, and $\Gamma=\End_A(E)^{\op}$.
-The bounded homotopy categories $\homot[\bound]{\proje{\Gamma}}$ and $\homot[\bound]{\injec{\Gamma}}$ of complexes of projective and injective $\Gamma$ modules respectively admit tautological functors to $\dercat[\bound]{\Gamma}$, equivalences onto their images, which we treat as identifications.
-These subcategories may be characterised intrinsically as the full subcategories of $\dercat[\bound]{\Gamma}$ on the compact and cocompact objects (in the context of additive categories) respectively.
+The bounded homotopy categories $\homot[\bound]{\proje{\Gamma}}$ and $\homot[\bound]{\injec{\Gamma}}$ of complexes of projective and injective $\Gamma$ modules respectively admit tautological functors to the unbounded derived category $\dercat{\Gamma}$, equivalences onto their images, which we treat as identifications.
+These subcategories may be characterised intrinsically as the full subcategories of $\dercat{\Gamma}$ on the compact and cocompact objects (in the context of additive categories) respectively.
 Extending the Yoneda equivalences

-to complexes, one sees that both of these subcategories of $\dercat[\bound]{\Gamma}$ are equivalent to the full subcategory $\thick(E)$ of $\homot[\bound]{A}$, i.e.\ the smallest triangulated subcategory of the homotopy category $\homot[\bound]{A}$ closed under direct summands and containing (the stalk complex) $E$.
+to complexes, one sees that both of these subcategories of $\dercat{\Gamma}$ are equivalent to the full subcategory $\thick(E)$ of $\homot[\bound]{A}$, i.e.\ the smallest triangulated subcategory of the homotopy category $\homot[\bound]{A}$ closed under direct summands and containing (the stalk complex) $E$.